reTHINK-project/dev-app/README.md

 For the Web application HelloWorld you just need a web server (no node server or transpiler needed).

 This example is written in ECMA5 and does not need any transformation to run on a browser.

+To change this example for your service provider, you only need to edit domain variable on file helloWorldHypertyClient.js (line 6).

 ## Functions
 This Example will show you: